markisegor/GeneticAlgo/README.md

 # GeneticAlgo
-GeneticAlgo

 Performed by our Dream Team.
 Will be..
-I hope ... ╰(▔∀▔)╯
+I hope ...

+╰(▔∀▔)╯